Share This Episode

 YOU MIGHT ALSO LIKE

-May we trust in today's Our Daily Bread devotional Scripture reading is from Psalm 103 verses 13 through 19.
-As a father has compassion on his children, so the Lord has compassion on those who fear him, for he knows how we are formed.
-He remembers that we are dust the life of mortals is like grass.
-They flourish like a flower of the field, the wind blows over it and it is gone in this place remembers it no more, but from everlasting to everlasting the Lord's love is with those who fear him, and his righteousness with their children's children with those who keep his covenant.
-Remember, to obey his precepts.
+Today's Our Daily Bread devotional scripture reading is from Psalm 103 verses 13 through 19.
+As a father has compassion on his children, so the Lord has compassion on those who fear Him.
+For He knows how we are formed.
+He remembers that we are dust.
+The life of mortals is like grass.
+They flourish like a flower of the field.

 Get The Truth Mobile App and Listen to your Favorite Station Anytime